Shortly after their press conferences, the two groups that had been striving for several years to map the human genome published their findings:

 - mediators of apoptosis.
 Although these proteins occur in Drosophila and C. elegans, we have a much richer assortment of them.

-- Keep looking for genes.
+- Keep looking for genes and determining their function.

 - Determine the human proteome; that is, the total complement of proteins we synthesize.

 - Analyze how clusters of genes are coordinately expressed

 Such analysis will benefit greatly from the availability to gene chip technology and will also help us to understand how such a modest increase in gene number from Drosophila to humans could produce such a different outcome!

 - at different times in the life of a cell.

 This will not only help us recognize more human genes but will give us insight into what makes us unique.

 Already we know that large sections of our genome have closely-related homologs in the mouse.